 These kinds of events bring our community together and are a central part of the Clarence Brown’s outreach efforts.
 More information on Deaf Night at the Theatre including information on how you can get involved is below.
 You can also check out this spotlight from WBIR’s Live at Five at Four.

-This season we will offer two Deaf Nights at the Theatre –A Christmas Carol – Tuesday, December 6, 2016 and Around the World in 80 Days, Tuesday, April 26, 2017 (this is also our CBT Family Feast night).
-These special events are produced through a partnership with UT’s Center on Deafness and are designed to be fully accessible for members of the Deaf community with over a dozen interpreters stationed throughout the facility and two teams interpreting the production.
+Deaf Night at the Theatre events are produced through a partnership with UT’s Center on Deafness and are designed to be fully accessible for members of the Deaf community with over a dozen interpreters stationed throughout the facility and two teams interpreting the production.
 Patrons ordering single tickets who need interpreted section seating should contact the Box Office (865) 974.5161 as this is not available online.

 The holidays bring us many time honored traditions.
 One that many look forward to is Charles Dickens’ classic “A Christmas Carol” performed at the Clarence Brown Theatre.

 How is Deaf Night at the Theatre different?

 From the moment you enter the theatre you will see a lot more staff and volunteers.
 Interpreters greet patrons at the door, manage our Will Call at the Box Office, serve concessions, and assist each of our Ushers.
 Our goal is to make the theatre as accessible for the Deaf Community as it is for our other patrons with interpreters stationed at every point throughout the Lobby.